hopperteam/hopper-doc/srs.md

 [Use Case Documentation](./uc-create-notification.md)
 #### 3.1.8 Delete notification
-The SP can delete the previously pushed notification
+The app can delete the previously pushed notification

 [Use Case Documentation](./uc-delete-notification.md)
 #### 3.1.9 Update notification
-The SP can update the previously pushed notification
+The app can update the previously pushed notification
 #### 3.1.10 Mark notification as done
 The user can mark a notification it received as done, it will not show on the overview page